-Moore also said the neighborhood supports them and hated the old nightclub, while PADAN President Anne Villars also came out in support.
+Moore also said the neighborhood supports them and hated the old nightclub.
+PADAN President Anne Villars also came out in support.

 “I would never discount any part of the city,” Bunney responded.

-Kaplowitz made a motion to approve them with the conditions they’ll expand their employment search, donate locally, and keep detailed records of job fairs.
+Kaplowitz made a motion to approve them.
+They had the conditions they’ll expand their employment search, donate locally, and keep detailed records of job fairs.